netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 ## Unsuccessful creation of New Data Resources (from Appendix B.2.1 of {{RFC8040}})

-{{W3C-Trace-Context}} specifies that a vendor may validate the tracestate header and that invalid headers may be discarded.
-[Error handling](#error-handling), states that servers may return an error.
-Let's assume that an implementation follows that behavior.
+{{W3C-Trace-Context}} specifies that a vendor MAY validate the tracestate header and the processing rules SHOULD be followed.

-Example of a badly formated tracestate header using {{RFC8040}} example (Appendix B.2.1), in which a server receives the following:
+Example of a badly formated tracestate header using {{RFC8040}} example (Appendix B.2.1), in which a server receives a higher traceparent version 03:

       POST /restconf/data/example-jukebox:jukebox/library HTTP/1.1
       Host: example.com
       Content-Type: application/yang-data+json
-      traceparent: 00-405062f633be64ee006089dfca95a153-e021f9e263aad8e2-01
+      traceparent: 03-405062f633be64ee006089dfca95a153-e021f9e263aad8e2-01
       tracestate: SomeBadFormatHere

       {